trainb0y/Simple-Mod-Manager/README.md

 # DF Mod Manager
-A mod manager for Dwarf Fortress
+A simple mod manager for Dwarf Fortress